Register Multiple Users From a Single Form

 - Add a Nested Form Field to the Parent Form.

-We’ll start by creating a Child Form.
-This is where the all of the User Registration information will be collected.
+We’ll start by creating a Child Form using the Gravity Forms drag and drop form builder.
+This is where all of the User Registration information will be collected such as contact information and details about their user role.

-Add fields for every User Registration item you want each new user to supply.
-The minimum requirement is an Email field, but you can add fields to collect any of the following info: Username, Name/Nickname/Display Name, Email, Password, and Role.
+The Gravity Forms User Registration Add-On makes the whole process a breeze.
+You can add fields to the drag and drop form builder for every User Registration item you want each new user to supply.
+Keep in mind, the minimum requirement is an Email field so users can receive email notifications, but you can add new fields to collect any of the following info:

 Now that your child form is finished, it’s time to create the Parent form that will contain it.
+The Gravity Forms User Registration Add-On comes in handy again.
 The fields you add to the Parent form will only appear once, so they should be used to collect values that aren’t unique per user.

 Add a Nested Form field on the Parent form and select your child form in the field settings.